paulovitin/SymfonyBricks/README.md

 # SymfonyBricks

-This is the public code repository of the entire website [symfonybricks.com](http://symfonybricks.com).
+This is the public code repository of the entire [symfonybricks.com](http://symfonybricks.com) website.

 ## Purpose